 Return to the larger chamber to the west, then head up a tunnel to the north and kill another trio of Giant Centipedes.
 Past them you’ll find yet another fork.
 If you take the southern of the two passages to the northeast you’ll return to near where you started exploring this area, so ignore it and instead continue north and follow the northern of the two tunnels.

 This passage shortly will deposit you in another verdant chamber, which is teeming with life due to a breach in the ceiling that allows sunlight to filter down into the depths.
-An island of surface flora persists on a hill, around which several Giant Frogs pace, and a chest sits enticingly on the southern end of this little island.
+An island of surface flora persists on a hill, around which several Giant Frogs and two Giant Poisonous Frogs (higher stats, and their poison deals Constitution damage) pace, and a chest sits enticingly on the southern end of this little island.
 For whatever reason, the frogs are strangely materialistic, and they will become hostile if you attempt to pocket the treasures in their chest.
-Plunder the chest for a variety of treasures, including a Potion of Cure Light Wounds, fight off the Giant Frogs, then head to the northern end of the chamber and pass a [Perception 6] check to find a Token of the Dryad hiding in some rocks.
+Plunder the chest to score a Golden Toad, fight off the Giant Frogs, then head to the northern end of the chamber and pass a [Perception 6] check to find a Token of the Dryad hiding in some rocks.

-With that, you’re finally done exploring so it’s time to finish up this area’s two major questlines, which are covered below, in End of the Rivalry.
+With that, you’re finally done exploring, time to finish up this area’s two major questlines, which are covered below, in End of the Rivalry.